MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 - A polygon layer with containing buildings.
 - A polygon layer with the outline of Eindhoven.

 Please locate the geopackage (.gpkg) files on your hard drive.
-You can view the location by right clicking the file as shown below.
+You can view the location by right-clicking the file as shown below.

 .. image:: https://github.com/MarjoleinHordijk/PythonTutorials/blob/master/images/02_01/4.png?raw=true